andaze/WebCorporate/content/sustainability/environmental-policy/index.en.md

 ---
 title: Environmental Policy
-date: 2022-05-03T19:02:12+09:00
+date: 2022-05-03T19:02:12.000+09:00
-weight: 3
+weight: "3"
 headerImage:
-    imageName: "environment.jpg"
+  imageName: environment.jpg
-    imageTitle: "Environmental Policy"
+  imageTitle: Environmental Policy
 newsimg: environment-policy.jpg

 ---
 # Environmental Policy

 {{< space height="h-4" >}}

-**We at Andaze have established the following Environmental Policy as a guideline to fulfill our responsibility toward the realization of a sustainable society.**
+### **We at Andaze have established the following Environmental Policy as a guideline to fulfill our responsibility toward the realization of a sustainable society.**

 {{< space height="h-10" >}}